Violin/Viola FAQ

 17. Why is my Viola making a buzzing sound?

 18. Why do some violins, particularly smaller, "fractional" instruments, have four fine tuners, when the adult and higher priced instruments only have a fine tuner on the E string?
-New!

 19. How do you change a violin or viola string, or restring a violin or viola?
-New!

 (1) Issues regarding purchase of starter instruments.

 Ten years ago, when this FAQ was originally conceived, my recommendation was to rent a violin at first, in order to determine if the child would remain interested.
 However, based on experiences with my own private students and given the favorable economic climate between the US and China regarding Chinese instruments, many of which are fine instruments and quite good quality at exceedingly reasonable prices, my views have changed.
-Currently, one can purchase a beautifully setup starter for $180.00 (viola, cello and bass are consecutively higher, since they're larger instruments), it is more economically sound to just purchase such an instrument.
-If you work with a teacher the instrument can be sold when the child outgrows it, or traded in for a better and larger instrument.
+Currently, one can purchase a beautifully setup starter for $395.00 (viola, cello and bass are consecutively higher, since they're larger instruments), it is more economically sound to just purchase such an instrument.
+[Please see our Peccard Violin Outfit] If you work with a teacher the instrument can be sold when the child outgrows it, or traded in for a better and larger instrument.
 I think, now, that this is the way to go.
 It's simply that if you can purchase an instrument outright for the price of a few months rental, it's more sensible to purchase it.

 The contributing factor in the change of my views is the quality of these instruments.
 Certainly there are still shoddy instruments, but there seem to be a lot of very nice instruments coming from China nowadays, which are beautiful to look at, play well, have no problems, come with a very attractive case and bow (also with no problems) and at reasonable prices.
 The bows come furnished with real horsehair; this once-dear stuff has now become so reasonably priced that one can hardly find synthetic hair any more.